 Someone in the household has qualified for unemployment or experienced a reduction in income, incurred significant costs, or experienced financial hardship due to the COVID-19 pandemic.

 You have current housing instability or risk of housing instability, which may include rental arrears or anticipation of inability to pay future rent.

-Your household income is at or below 80% of the Area Medium Income – Click Here for an Area Medium Income calculator.
+Your household income is at or below 80% of the Area Medium Income – Click Here for an Area Medium Income graph.